2sic/2sxc/ToSIC_SexyContent/Docs-Generator/articles/dynamic-entity.md

 ## Properties of a Dynamic Entity

-These are documented in the @ToSic.Sxc.Interfaces.IDynamicEntity.
+Read the API docs in the @ToSic.Sxc.Interfaces.IDynamicEntity.

 Additional properties that work (they are dynamic, so don't appear in the code)